FXDYJ/Sunrise/README.md

 feel free to contribute to the project by implementing more features or researching new ways to prevent common exploits (see [Ideas](#planned-features) section).

-If you are willing to contribute, or just like the project, feel free to join the [Discord server](https://discord.gg/9nAaRVNCq3).
+If you want to contribute, or just like the project, feel free to join the [Discord server](https://discord.gg/9nAaRVNCq3).
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

 # License